vidschofelix/cmk_chia/README.md

 ### farmer/chia_challengeresponsetimes.sh
 checks:
- - the time it took to solve the challges.
-Reports back the very last and max times for the last 1, 5 and 15 minutes.
+ - the time it took to solve the challenges.
+Reports back the very lastest and max times for the last 1, 5 and 15 minutes.

 ### farmer/chia_farmcheck.sh
 checks